Five years is a long time: it is enough for the Sun to radiate the energy equivalent to all our reserves of oil, coal and natural gas.

 Building new solar or wind farms will be cheaper than keeping coal-fired ones open.

-Last October the Indian company NIPSCO announced its transition from an industry powered by 65% coal to a completely carbon free status by 2028.
-And the beauty is that it did not do it for the sake of the environment but for mere calculation. estimating 4 billion in savings.
+Last October, Indian company NIPSCO announced its transition from a 65% coal-fired industry to a completely carbon-free status by 2028.
+And the best part is that it didn't do it. for love of the environment but by mere calculation, estimating 4 billion in savings.

-NextEra, one of America's largest energy operators has set a similar goal, planning to purchase 7 million solar panels over the next 4 years from JinkoSolar.
+NextEra, one of the largest American energy operators he stared a similar goal, planning to purchase 7 million solar panels over the next 4 years from JinkoSolar.

-Electric vehicles have always been more expensive than combustion ones, but with lower maintenance costs: favored by the drop in battery costs, electric cars will end up being by far the best investment even in the long term.
+Electric vehicles have always been more expensive than combustion-engined ones, but with inferiors maintenance costs: helped by the drop in battery costs, electric cars will end up being by far the best investment even in the long term.

-According to leading experts in the sector, combustion vehicles reached their peak of diffusion already in 2018 and from then on will only continue to decline constantly: in the course of 2019, on the other hand, electric cars will quadruple their market share (for now settling at 1.6%).
+According to the leading experts in the sector, combustion vehicles reached their peak diffusion already in 2018 and from then on they will only continue to steadily decline: during 2019, on the other hand, electric cars will quadruple their market share (for now standing at 1.6%).

 New storage technologies will replace lithium-ion batteries

-For decades lithium-ion batteries have dominated the market, but this will not be the case in the future: new technologies capable of capturing and conserving solar energy will be the new protagonists of the scene.
+For decades lithium-ion batteries have dominated the market, but this will not be the case in the future: new technologies capable of capturing and storing solar energy will be the new protagonists on the scene.

-We are talking about solid state batteries, which an ever increasing number of companies (Toyota, Honda, BMW, Hyundai, Nissan) are developing.
+Let's talk about solid state batteries, which are always increasing number of companies (Toyota, Honda, BMW, Hyundai, Nissan) is developing.

-Le solid state batteries they are up to 6 times faster to load, have three times the energy available and last on average 8 years longer.
+Le solid state batteries are up to 6 times faster to load, they have triple of the available energy and last on average 8 years longer.